microsoft/LightGBM/docs/Parameters.rst

    -  the error on each sample is 0 if the true class is among the top k predictions, and 1 otherwise

+   -  (more precisely, the error on a sample is 0 if there are at least ``num_classes - k`` predictions strictly less than the prediction on the true class)

    -  when k=1 this is equivalent to the usual multi-error metric

 Network Parameters